polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 keywords:
 ---

+# Substrate Runtime Benchmarking Framework

+This crate provides utilities to help you estimate the computational resources required to execute different functions in the FRAME pallets that you develop for your Substrate runtime.

+## Overview

-Substrate and FRAME provide a flexible framework for developing custom logic for your blockchain.
-However, this flexibility can also introduce complexity that can make your blockchain vulnerable to denial of service (DoS) attacks by malicious actors.
+Substrate's FRAME framework allows you to develop custom logic for your blockchain that can be included in your runtime.
+This flexibility is key to help you design complex and interactive pallets, but without accurate weights assigned to dispatchables, your blockchain may become vulnerable to denial of service (DoS) attacks by malicious actors.

-To mitigate the risk of DoS attacks, it is important to know the computational resources required to execute different functions in the runtime.
+The Substrate Runtime Benchmarking Framework is a tool you can use to mitigate DoS attacks against your blockchain network by benchmarking the computational resources required to execute different functions in the runtime, for example extrinsics, `on_initialize`, `verify_unsigned`, etc...

-The Substrate benchmarking framework provides tools that help you model how long it takes to execute each function in the runtime.
-By benchmarking how long it takes to execute each function, you can estimate the resources required and enable the runtime to include or exclude transactions based on available resources.
+The general philosophy behind the benchmarking system is: If your node can know ahead of time how long it will take to execute an extrinsic, it can safely make decisions to include or exclude that extrinsic based on its available resources.
+By doing this, it can keep the block production and import process running smoothly.

-## Why benchmark a pallet

-To prevent malicious users from attempting to disrupt network service by repeatedly executing a function call that requires intensive computation type of activity, the cost associated with a function call should reflect the computation and storage required to perform the operation.
-However, you don't want to discourage users from using the blockchain, so you want the estimated cost to be relatively accurate and aligned with the resources that actually consumed.

-Benchmarking helps you to determine transaction fees for calls that more accurately represent the resources consumed by executing a transaction on the blockchain.
-Setting a weight that accurately reflects the underlying computation and storage is also an important security safeguard in Substrate.

-## Developing a linear model

-At a high level, benchmarking requires you to perform the following steps:
+To achieve this, we need to model how long it takes to run each function in the runtime by:

-* Write custom benchmarking logic that executes a specific code path for a function.
+- Creating custom benchmarking logic that executes a specific code path of a function.
-* Execute the benchmark logic in the Wasm execution environment on a specific set of hardware and with a specific runtime configuration.
+- Executing the benchmark in the Wasm execution environment, on a specific set of hardware, with a custom runtime configuration, etc...
-* Execute the benchmark logic across a controlled range of possible values that might affect the result of the benchmark.
+- Executing the benchmark across controlled ranges of possible values that may affect the result of the benchmark (called "components").
-* Execute the benchmark multiple times at each point in order to isolate and remove outliers.
+- Executing the benchmark multiple times at each point in order to isolate and remove outliers.
-* Use the results of the benchmark to create a linear model of the function across its components.
+- Using the results of the benchmark to create a linear model of the function across its components.

-This linear model enables you to estimate how long it takes to execute a specific code path and to make informed decisions without actually spending any significant resources at runtime.
+With this linear model, we are able to estimate ahead of time how long it takes to execute some logic, and thus make informed decisions without actually spending any significant resources at runtime.

-Benchmarking assumes all transactions have linear complexity because higher complexity functions are considered to be dangerous to the runtime as the weight of these functions may explode as the runtime state or input becomes too complex.
+Note that we assume that all extrinsics are assumed to be of linear complexity, which is why we are able to always fit them to a linear model.
+Quadratic or higher complexity functions are, in general, considered to be dangerous to the runtime as the weight of these functions may explode as the runtime state or input becomes too complex.

-## Benchmarking and weight

-As discussed in [Transactions, weights, and fees](/main-docs/build/tx-weights-fees/), Substrate-based chains use the concept of **weight** to represent the time it takes to execute the transactions in a block.
-The time required to execute any particular call in a transaction depends on a several factors, including the following:

-* Computational complexity.
-* Storage complexity.
-* Database read and write operations required.
-* Hardware used.

-To calculate an appropriate weight for a transaction, you can use benchmark parameters to measure the time it takes to execute the function calls on different hardware, using different variable values, and repeated multiple times.
-You can then use the results of the benchmarking tests to establish an approximate worst case weight to represent the resources required to execute each function call and each code path.
-Fees are then based on the worst case weight.
-If the actual call performs better than the worst case, the weight is adjusted and any excess fees can be returned.

-Because weight is a generic unit of measurement based on computation time for a specific physical machine, the weight of any function can change based on the specific hardware used for benchmarking.

-By modeling the expected weight of each runtime function, the blockchain is able to calculate how many transactions or system level calls it can execute within a certain period of time.

-Within FRAME, each function call that can be dispatched must have a `#[weight]` annotation that can return the expected weight for the worst case scenario execution of that function given its inputs.
-The benchmarking framework automatically generates a file with those formulas for you.
+The benchmarking framework comes with the following tools:

-## Benchmarking tools

-The [FRAME benchmarking framework](https://paritytech.github.io/substrate/master/frame_benchmarking/benchmarking/index.html) includes the following tools to help you determine the time it takes to execute function calls:

-* [Benchmark macros](https://github.com/paritytech/substrate/blob/master/frame/benchmarking/src/lib.rs) to help you write, test, and add runtime benchmarks.
+- [A set of macros](./src/lib.rs) (`benchmarks!`, `add_benchmark!`, etc...) to make it easy to write, test, and add runtime benchmarks.
-* [Linear regression analysis functions](https://github.com/paritytech/substrate/blob/master/frame/benchmarking/src/analysis.rs) for processing benchmark data.
+- [A set of linear regression analysis functions](./src/analysis.rs) for processing benchmark data.
-* [Command-line interface (CLI)](https://github.com/paritytech/substrate/tree/master/utils/frame/benchmarking-cli) to enable you to execute benchmarks on your node.
+- [A CLI extension](../../utils/frame/benchmarking-cli/README.md) to make it easy to execute benchmarks on your node.

 The end-to-end benchmarking pipeline is disabled by default when compiling a node.
-If you want to run benchmarks, you need to compile a node with the `runtime-benchmarks` Rust feature flag.
+If you want to run benchmarks, you need to enable it by compiling with a Rust feature flag `runtime-benchmarks`.
+More details about this below.

+### Weight

+Substrate represents computational resources using a generic unit of measurement called "Weight".
+It defines 10^12 Weight as 1 second of computation on the physical machine used for benchmarking.
+This means that the weight of a function may change based on the specific hardware used to benchmark the runtime functions.

+By modeling the expected weight of each runtime function, the blockchain is able to calculate how many transactions or system level functions it will be able to execute within a certain period of time.
+Often, the limiting factor for a blockchain is the fixed block production time for the network.

+Within FRAME, each dispatchable function must have a `#[weight]` annotation with a function that can return the expected weight for the worst case scenario execution of that function given its inputs.
+This benchmarking framework will result in a file that automatically generates those formulas for you, which you can then use in your pallet.

-## Writing benchmarks
+## Writing Benchmarks

-Writing a runtime benchmark is similar to writing a unit test for your pallet.
-Like unit tests, benchmarks need to execute a specific logical paths in your code.
-In unit tests, you check the code for specific success and failure results.
-For benchmarks, you want to execute the **most computationally intensive** path.
+Writing a runtime benchmark is much like writing a unit test for your pallet.
+It needs to be carefully crafted to execute a certain logical path in your code.
+In tests you want to check for various success and failure conditions, but with benchmarks you specifically look for the **most computationally heavy** path, a.k.a the "worst case scenario".

-In writing benchmarks, you should consider the specific conditions—such as storage or runtime state—that might affect the complexity of the function.
-For example, if triggering more iterations in a `for` loop increases the number of database read and write operations, you should set up a benchmark that triggers this condition to get a more accurate representation of how the function would perform.

-If a function executes different code paths depending on user input or other conditions, you might not know which path is the most computationally intensive.
-To help you see where complexity in the code might become unmanageable, you should create a benchmark for each possible execution path.
+This means that if there are certain storage items or runtime state that may affect the complexity of the function, for example triggering more iterations in a `for` loop, to get an accurate result, you must set up your benchmark to trigger this.

-The benchmarks can help you identify places in the code where you might want to enforce boundaries—for example, by limiting the number of elements in a vector or limiting the number of iterations in a `for` loop—to control how users interact with your pallet.
+It may be that there are multiple paths your function can go down, and it is not clear which one is the heaviest.
+In this case, you should just create a benchmark for each scenario!
+You may find that there are paths in your code where complexity may become unbounded depending on user input.
+This may be a hint that you should enforce sane boundaries for how a user can use your pallet.
+For example: limiting the number of elements in a vector, limiting the number of iterations in a `for` loop, etc...

-You can find examples of end-to-end benchmarks in the prebuilt FRAME pallets.
-You can find details about using the `benchmarks!` macro in the [source code](https://github.com/paritytech/substrate/blob/master/frame/benchmarking/src/lib.rs).
+Examples of end-to-end benchmarks can be found in the [pallets provided by Substrate](../), and the specific details on how to use the `benchmarks!` macro can be found in [its documentation](./src/lib.rs).

-## Testing benchmarks
+## Testing Benchmarks

 You can test your benchmarks using the same test runtime that you created for your pallet's unit tests.
-If you use the `benchmarks!` macro to create your benchmarks, the macro automatically generates test functions for you.
+By creating your benchmarks in the `benchmarks!` macro, it automatically generates test functions for you:
-For example:

 ```rust
 fn test_benchmark_[benchmark_name]<T>::() -> Result<(), &'static str>
 ```

-You can add the benchmark functions to a unit test and ensure that the result of the function is `Ok(())`.
+Simply add these functions to a unit test and ensure that the result of the function is `Ok(())`.

-### Verify blocks
+> **Note:** If your test runtime and production runtime have different configurations, you may get
+> different results when testing your benchmark and actually running it.

-In general, you only need to check that a benchmark returned `Ok(())` because that result indicates that the function was executed successfully.
-However, you can optionally include a `verify` block with your benchmarks if you want to verify any final conditions, such as the final state of your runtime.
+In general, benchmarks returning `Ok(())` is all you need to check for since it signals the executed extrinsic has completed successfully.
+However, you can optionally include a `verify` block with your benchmark, which can additionally verify any final conditions, such as the final state of your runtime.

-The additional `verify` blocks don't affect the results of your final benchmarking process.
+These additional `verify` blocks will not affect the results of your final benchmarking process.

-### Run the unit tests with benchmarks

 To run the tests, you need to enable the `runtime-benchmarks` feature flag.
-However, Substrate uses a virtual workspace that does not allow you to compile with feature flags.
-If you see an error that `--features is not allowed in the root of a virtual workspace`, you can navigate to the folder of the node (`cd bin/node/cli`) or pallet (`cd frame/pallet`) and run the `cargo test` command in that directory.

-For example, you can test the benchmarks for the Balances pallet by running the following command:
+This may also mean you need to move into your node's binary folder.
+For example, with the Substrate repository, this is how you would test the Balances pallet's benchmarks:

 ```bash
 cargo test -p pallet-balances --features runtime-benchmarks
 ```

+> NOTE: Substrate uses a virtual workspace which does not allow you to compile with feature flags.
+>
+> ```
+> error: --features is not allowed in the root of a virtual workspace`
+> ```
+>
+> To solve this, navigate to the folder of the node (`cd bin/node/cli`) or pallet (`cd frame/pallet`) and run the command there.

-## Adding benchmarks
+## Adding Benchmarks

 The benchmarks included with each pallet are not automatically added to your node.
-To execute these benchmarks, you need to implement the `frame_benchmarking::Benchmark` trait.
-You can see an example of how to do this in the [Substrate node](https://github.com/paritytech/substrate/blob/master/bin/node/runtime/src/lib.rs).
+To actually execute these benchmarks, you need to implement the `frame_benchmarking::Benchmark` trait.
+You can see an example of how to do this in the [included Substrate node](../../bin/node/runtime/src/lib.rs).

 Assuming there are already some benchmarks set up on your node, you just need to add another instance of the `add_benchmark!` macro: